apache/tvm/docs/dev/microtvm_design.rst

 For operations scheduled on the CPU, microTVM initially plans to make use of specialized instructions and extern (i.e. hand-optimized) functions to achieve good performance.
-In TVM, this appraoch is generally accomplished through tensorization, in which TVM breaks a computation into small pieces, and a TIR extern function accelerates each small piece.
+In TVM, this approach is generally accomplished through tensorization, in which TVM breaks a computation into small pieces, and a TIR extern function accelerates each small piece.

-TVM currently accomodates both approaches using ``tir.call_extern``.
+TVM currently accommodates both approaches using ``tir.call_extern``.
 First, a pragma is attached to the schedule defining the extern function in portable C.

     ``sched[output].pragma(n, "import_c", "void call_asm(int32_t* a, int32_t* b) { /* ... */ }")``